General Questions

 For specific walk FAQs please click below.

-The Spicers Scenic Rim Trail has been a labour of love by founder Jude Turner.
+The Scenic Rim Trail has been a labour of love by founder Jude Turner.
 With 20 years of planning and $20m invested in constructing the trail, the camps and the operation.

 To ensure environmental protection we undertake an extensive annual research program working with ecologists and Environmental Scientists.
 In addition, our tours are capped at 12 guests per tour and a maximum number of tours per week.

-The Spicers Scenic Rim Trail is on par with other Great Walks of Australia and reflects the significant investment past, present and future in delivering such incredible experiences.
+Creating a world-class multi-day hike experience over 80km in the remote wilderness takes considerable support and facilitation.
+The Scenic Rim Trail is on par with other Great Walks of Australia and reflects the significant investment past, present and future in delivering such incredible experiences.

 The 6-Day Walk is the only walk that starts at Spicers Hidden Vale.
 All others start at our base in Clumber, please check the meeting time for your walk as it does differ.